LanHikari22/checkpipe/README.md

 [Ok(3), Err('Evens like 4 are not allowd!'), Ok(5), Err('Evens like 6 are not allowd!')]
 ```

 Here `OfResultIter[int, str]` specifies that errors will be in type str and Ok is in type int.
 It takes two functions, a predicate to check if the int is okay, and a function that maps from that int to some error message.
-We can then continue processing on just the `Ok[int]` results with `.on_ok(...)` just like before:
+We can then continue processing on just the `Ok[int]` results with `.map_ok(...)` just like before:

 ```py
 import checkpipe as pipe